sixem/imagerot/README.md

 * Built with an emphasis on lightness, the package requires zero dependencies in the browser environment.

 ## Packaged Build
-For use in the browser, the easiest way to get started is to use the pre-built source available at `dist/imagerot.min.js`.
-This file bundles everything you need into a single file.
+For use in the browser, the easiest way to get started is to use the pre-built source available in [dist](/dist/).

 Include the script in your HTML `<head/>` tag:
 ```html